Review of top quark mass measurements in CMS: Indirect extractions of the top quark mass

-{\tolerance=800 The extraction of \mtp was performed through the so-called probabilistic approach by maximising the marginalised posterior \begin{linenomath} \end{linenomath} The measured cross section and its uncertainty are represented by a Gaussian probability $f_{\text{exp}}(\stt)$.
+The measured cross section and its uncertainty are represented by a Gaussian probability $f_{\text{exp}}(\stt)$.
 The probability function for the predicted cross section, $f_{\text{th}}(\stt)$, was obtained through an analytic convolution of two probability distributions, one accounting for the PDF uncertainty and the other for scale uncertainties.
 A Gaussian distribution is used to describe the PDF uncertainty.
 Given that no particular probability distribution is known to be adequate for the confidence interval obtained from the variation of the factorisation, \muf, and renormalisation, \mur, scales, the corresponding uncertainty in the \stt prediction is approximated using a flat prior.
 The posterior $P\big(\mtp\big)$ is marginalised by integration over \stt and a Bayesian credible interval for \mtp is computed, based on the external constraint for \asmz.
 The results using different sets of PDF are presented in Fig.~\ref{mtp7tev}.
 The top quark pole mass is determined to be $\mtp=176.7\,^{+3.0}_{-2.8}\GeV$ using the theoretical prediction based on the \NNPDF{2.3} PDF~\cite{CMS:2014rml}.
 The experimental and theoretical uncertainties equally contribute to the final precision of 1.7\%.
 The theoretical precision is limited by the PDF uncertainties (0.8\%) and the variation of the QCD scales in the theoretical prediction at NNLO+NLL (0.5\%), followed by the uncertainty in the assumption $\mtp=\mtmc$, for which 1\GeV was assumed.
 This first LHC measurement of \mtp, although inferior in precision compared to the direct measurements, has set an important milestone in the extraction of the Lagrangian mass of the top quark.
 The correlations between \mtp, \asmz, and PDFs were for the first time quantified and the remaining dependence of \stt on \mtmc was pointed out. }